jhighman/trua-collect/docs/form-management-implementation.md

    - Steps can be enabled or disabled based on configuration
    - Validation rules are defined in the configuration
    - Required fields are specified in the configuration
+   - Dynamic initial step determination based on collection key

 2. **Form State Management**:
    - Centralized state management for all form data
    - Step-based organization of form values
    - Tracking of touched fields for validation
    - Error tracking for each field and step
+   - Singleton instance to prevent state resets during navigation

 3. **Form Navigation**:
    - Control of navigation between steps
    - Prevention of navigation to invalid steps
    - Tracking of completed steps
    - Support for non-linear navigation when allowed
+   - Support for starting at any enabled step based on collection key

 4. **Validation System**:
    - Field-level validation based on rules